PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 12:55:25
+Last updated: 2024-04-02 12:56:48
-Random Quote: Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship. - Epicurus
+Random Quote: Never doubt that a small group of thoughtful, committed people can change the world.
+Indeed.
+It is the only thing that ever has. - Margaret Mead